CHINA CONSTRUCTION BANK SEMINAR SERIES

 Dr George Yang

-As a part of our Culture, Corporate, and Business (CCB) Seminar Series, created initally for our executive Business English students from China Construction Bank we had the pleasure of having Dr George Yang introduce the area of quantitative research as well as the role it plays in the banking and financial sector.
+As a part of our ongoing series of research seminars for the CCB students, we have the pleasure of having Dr George Yang introduce the area of quantitative research as well as the role it plays in the banking and financial sector.

 A quantitative research analyst, or in financial jargon, a quant, is a person who specializes in the application of mathematical and statistical methods to financial and risk management problems.
 They are also known as 'the rocket scientists of Wall Street'.
 Apart from mathematics, quants are also experts in economics and finance.
 Their job originally dealt with the 'sell side' where they are concerned with derivatives pricing and risk management.
 However, their job scope has changed and expanded over the years to include the 'buy side' where quants are involved in almost any application of mathematics in finance such as statistical arbitrage, quantitative investment management, algorithmic trading, and electronic market making.